DaneshCode/cloud-hosting-landing/README.md

 ## 💻 Live Demo

-You can view the live demo of the calculator by clicking the link below:
+You can view the live demo of the Cloud Hosting Landing Page by clicking the link below:

 <a href="https://daneshcode.github.io/cloud-hosting-landing" target="_blank">🔗 Cloud Hosting Landing Page</a>